US STOCKS-Wall Street shaken by China turmoil, oil slide

 Adding to the gloom, oil slid below $33 a barrel to near 12-year lows due to worries over weaker demand from China and an over-supplied market.

-Billionaire investor George Soros, speaking at an economic forum in Sri Lanka, drew similarities between the present environment and the financial crash of 2008.
+Billionaire investor George Soros, speaking at an economic forum in Sri Lanka, drew similarities between the present environment and the financial crash of 2008, Bloomberg reported.

-He said global markets are facing a crisis and investors need to be very cautious, Bloomberg reported.
+He said global markets are facing a crisis and investors need to be very cautious.

 The World Bank also cut its global economic growth forecast for 2016, saying the weak performance of major emerging market economies will tamp activity overall, as will anemic showings from developed countries such as the United States.